edac713/Claude-Documentation/SPR_Lexical_Exploration.md

 ## Formal Definitions

-### *Sparse Priming Representations (SPRs)*
+### 1. Sparse Priming Representations (SPRs)

-> A methodological approach in artificial intelligence and natural language processing that employs minimal but strategically selected data inputs to stimulate and direct the knowledge retrieval processes of large language models (LLMs).
+> *A methodological approach in artificial intelligence and natural language processing that employs minimal but strategically selected data inputs to stimulate and direct the knowledge retrieval processes of large language models (LLMs).*

-### Knowledge Priming Technique
+### 2. Knowledge Priming Technique

-> A process by which large language models are influenced or guided using specifically tailored input sequences to optimize their ability to recall and utilize embedded latent knowledge.
+> *A process by which large language models are influenced or guided using specifically tailored input sequences to optimize their ability to recall and utilize embedded latent knowledge.*

 ### Latent Knowledge Activation